+But let’s go back to the architecture part.
 As a newbie photographer, I’m always searching for new angles, good lighting, and interesting compositions, which was what drew me to these buildings in the first place.

 In order to get this shot, I was crouched down and back bending to ensure I got a big chunk of the buildings in.

 I would have lain down on the ground except that the courtyard was wet from being previously washed down that morning!